jgrassler/crowbar/doc/barclamp.md

   in `/opt/dell`.

-Using patches against `/opt/dell` may seem a bit over-the-top at first since one could simply copy files back and forth, but it prevents breakage in cases where `/opt/dell` is out of sync with the `crowbar-openstack` repository's master branch or your own fork of `crowbar-openstack` is out of sync with
+Using patches against `/opt/dell` may seem a bit over-the-top at first since one could simply copy files back and forth or use `barclamp_install` on your checkout, but it prevents a lot of breakage in cases where `/opt/dell` is out of sync with the `crowbar-openstack` repository's master branch or your own fork of `crowbar-openstack` is out of sync with upstream.

-upstream: in the former case copying files from your fork to `/opt/dell` may cause an inconsistent state and errors entirely unrelated to your change.
+In the former case copying files from your fork to `/opt/dell` or using `barclapm_install` may cause an inconsistent state and errors entirely unrelated to your change.

 In the latter case copying files from `/opt/dell` to your fork may re-introduce old code that is no longer present upstream.
 Both should not be an issue for new barclamps, but it is better to get used to the `patch(1)` based workflow right away since these problems do become a problem when changing an existing